-4.0 RECCOMENDATIONS
+4.0 RECOMENDATIONS

-CETP has improved its operation and achieving the discharge standards for most of the critical parameters expect FDS, Chloride & Sulphates (inorganics).
-However, continual improvement is required to meet the discharge standards on continuous basis.
-Treatment of FDS, Chloride and Sulphate is not warranted at CETP as inlet as well as outlet norms are same and there are no treatment system installed for the reduction of these pollutants in the CETP.
-It is expected that member units needs to provide the treatment units for the reduction of these pollutants-inorganic salts.

-Therefore, CETP needs to regulate the discharge of their member units to meet the inlet standard.
+- CETP has shown improvement in its operation and achieved the discharge standards for most of the critical parameters except FDS and Chloride (inorganics).
+Continual improvement is required to meet all the discharge standards on continuous basis.
+Treatment of FDS and Chloride are not warranted at CETP as inlet as well as outlet norms are same and there are no treatment system installed for the reduction of these pollutants in the CETP.
+It is expected that member units may work upon process optimization/ pre-treatment for the reduction of these pollutants-inorganic salts to meet the CETP inlet norms.
+Therefore, CETP needs to regulate the discharge of their member units to meet the inlet standard. - CETP should put continuous efforts in proper operation for meeting with outlet norms on regular basis.

-- List of defaulting industries should be regularly (monthly) shared with GPCB for taking suitable action against these industries. - CETP should regularly send the sludge and salt (generated from Common Spray Dryer) to CHWTSDF for proper disposal.
+- The CETP needs to regulate the discharge of member units to meet the inlet standard. - List of defaulting industries should be regularly (monthly) shared with GPCB for taking suitable action against these industries.

-(M. B. Desai)

-GPCB-Regional Office, Vapi

-(C. C. Patel) Scientific Officer
+(Manali Desai) Asst.
+Env.
+Engineer GPCB Regional Office -Vapi (C. C. Patel)

-GPCB-Regional Office, Vapi
+Scientific Officer

+GPCB

+Regional Office -Vapi

-(S. Pradeep Raj) Scientist-D
+(S. Pradeep Raj)

+Scientist - D

+CPCB